sftcd/happykey/README.md

                 -k generate key pair
-                -P public key file name or base64 or ascii-hex encoded value -p private key file name or base64 or ascii-hex encoded value -m mode (one of: base,psk,auth or pskauth) -n PSK id string
+                -P public key file name or base64 or ascii-hex encoded value -p private key file name or base64 or ascii-hex encoded value -m mode (a number or one of: base,psk,auth or pskauth) -n PSK id string
                 -o output file name (output to stdout if not specified) -s psk file name or base64 or ascii-hex encoded value